 If you drive just two hours north of Dublin, you end up in another vibrant city.
 Belfast – a city that sits in what is politically another country.
 Northern Ireland is part of the United Kingdom, and so in two hours you can enter a different jurisdiction and require Pounds Sterling for spending money.
 This Belfast tour will allow you to see the great sights of Belfast and other significant gems of the north.
 Historical and natural treasures await you!

 Our guides are knowledgeable and full of stories about Northern Ireland and her history.
 Learn about the history of rebellion, violence and the journey towards peace in the region.
-There are many more stories to tell about St Patrick, the patron saint of Ireland; great mountains and historical sites.
+There are many more stories to tell about St Patrick, the patron saint of Ireland, great mountains and historical sites.
 If you’re lucky, they might even sing you a song.
-Sit back and relax on our comfortable coach and prepare for adventure in the north.
-That almost sounds like a movie title, ‘Adventure in the North’.
-What will your film of the day look like?
-Adventure, learning and discovery are waiting for you.
-Belfast is a vibrant city with much to explore.

-Your guide will take you around west Belfast, home of the infamous Peace Wall, explaining its significance.
+Our guide will take you around west Belfast, home of the infamous Peace Wall, explaining its significance.
 The Republican museum is our next stop for an immersion into the history of the rebellion and the republican movement.
-In east Belfast, we find the birthplace of the ill-fated, RMS Titanic.
-Then we head straight for the city centre, allowing you the free time to look around, see some sights and have lunch (not included).
+In east Belfast, we find the birthplace of the ill fated, RMS Titanic.
+Then we head straight for the city center, allowing you the free time to look around, see some sights and have lunch (not included).
 Take some time to see the impressive City Hall or Belfast’s very own leaning tower.
-We will also see the impressive Titanic Quarter.
-After our sojourn through Belfast city, we will get back on the bus and head to our next destination.

-Your northern adventure is far from over, we will visit Downpatrick, the final resting place of Ireland’s most famous saint.
+Your northern adventure is far from over; we will visit Downpatrick, the final resting place of Ireland’s most famous saint.
 Visit the Saint Patrick Centre to learn about the patron saint of Ireland and learn about his life.
-Down Cathedral is a historic cathedral, where you will find the grave of Saint Patrick himself.
 The coastal village of Dundrum is known for its Norman Castle; climb atop its fortified walls and take in the panoramic views.
-These fortified walls were vital for defence in their time; admire the architecture of the walls and castle.
-From here, we experience more incredible landscapes as we head to the highest mountain range in Northern Ireland, the Mourne Mountains.
+You will experience more incredible landscapes as we head to the highest mountain range in Northern Ireland, the Mourne Mountains.

 All adventures have to come to an end but take a look at our other day tours to continue your Irish adventures!
 Listen to some traditional Irish music as you relax on the coach after a full and exciting day and reminisce on your Belfast tour as we return to Dublin.